manningt/timer_pulse/README.md

 # timer pulse

-Uses a linux timer to create pulses on a GPIO pin.
+Uses a linux timer (timer_create) to create pulses on a GPIO pin.

-Needs to be enhanced to take the GPIO pin number and frequency from an argument list.
+Uses command line arguments to select GPIO pin and period.

-Other TBD enhancements:
- * boost priority and nice levels to better ensure performance
- * add argument for frequency of a skipped pulse
- * add argument for frequency of an extra pulse
+Also uses command line arguments to enable skipping or inserting pulses for exception handling testing.

+To have better timing characteristics, the binary sets it's priority to the highest level, and it's scheduling as FIFO.
+In order to run after compiling, use `sudo setcap "cap_sys_nice=eip" tpulse.bin` to allow the program to change it's priority.

+To be done: measure jitter.